ocaml/dune/doc/advanced/profiling-dune.rst

 ==============

-If ``--trace-file FILE`` is passed, Dune will write detailed data about internal operations, such as the timing of commands that Dune runs.
+If ``--trace-file FILE`` is passed, Dune will write detailed data about internal operations, such as the timing of commands that Dune runs and garbage collection stats from running Dune.

 The format is compatible with `Catapult trace-viewer`_.
 In particular, these files can be loaded into Chromium's ``chrome://tracing``.
 Note that the exact